ajcvickers/ajcvickers.github.io/_posts/2012-06-02-deleting-orphans-with-entity-framework.md

 }
 ```

-Each student has many report cards and it doesn’t make sense for a report card to exist without it belonging to a student, so the relationship is required.
-Note that this doesn’t mean that the student must have report cards—she could have none.
+Each student has many report cards and it doesn't make sense for a report card to exist without it belonging to a student, so the relationship is required.
+Note that this doesn't mean that the student must have report cards—she could have none.
 What it does mean is that any report card that exists must be associated with a student.

 On the other hand, a student who is not enrolled in the honors program can happily exist without having an honors advisor, so this relationship is optional.
 <h3>Relationships and foreign keys</h3>